ecmwf/IonBeam/docs/domain.rst

                            claimed by a builder at 11:30, built, published window [11:00-12:00)   coverage complete at claim 2, eligible ≈ 12:30, ...

-Each window's dataset lands roughly the aggregation span plus the settle duration behind the live data, for as long as the stream stays open.
+While the stream remains open, each window can be published after its end plus the settle duration.

 Out-of-Order Processing
 -----------------------

-Observations may arrive in any order: real-time streams can deliver historical backfills, and sources may publish with processing delays.
-The coordinator keeps every claim (for coverage analysis) and every record (as the audit log of who delivered which window's rows).
-For every claim it receives, the coordinator:
+Observations do not need to arrive in chronological order.
+A real-time stream may include a historical backfill, and a source may publish observations after processing delays.
+The coordinator retains claims for coverage analysis and records for the ingestion audit trail.
+For each claim, it:

 1. Folds each of the claim's records into that window's desired record set
 2. Re-analyses the dataset's coverage from the stored claim spans
-3. For every window the claim spans, compares the desired set against the last-built state to decide whether to schedule a build
+3. Compares each affected window's desired set with its last-built state and schedules a build when they differ

 The example below shows three ingestion operations touching one window: